bigfix/developer.bigfix.com/site/pages/relevance/guide/session/fixletinspectors.md

 These Inspectors allow you to iterate over the BES Fixlet messages to create lists of various Fixlet properties such as name, ID, site, and more.

-Click [here](/relevance/reference/bes-fixlet.html) to access the page describing to these inspectors.
+Click [here](/relevance/reference/bes-fixlet.html) to access the page describing these inspectors.

 **Examples**